civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 -   "chapter" - file (in markdown), also one web page with a given URL
 -   "section" - heading within the page

-In the navigation menu: (as stored in `mkdocs.yml`)
+In the navigation menu (as stored in `mkdocs.yml`):

--   Keep the page hierarchy to this depth (i.e. do not put folders within other folders).
+-   Keep the page hierarchy to the depth described above (i.e. do not put folders within other folders).
 -   Each chapter name should be short enough to fit nicely in the menu, but also long enough to stand on its own to a reasonable extent.
     The titles set here are used in the navigation menu *and* the page title